sapientglobalmarkets/staffer/README.md

 Developers today are overloaded with choices when it comes to selecting state management patterns and frameworks for their front-end applications.
 Redux, Relay, Falcor, RxJS, [Presentational and Container components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)... the list goes on and on, but how do you decide on what to use from so many options?

-To solve this problem, we created Staffer - you can think of it as the [Todo App](https://github.com/tastejs/todomvc) on steroids for understanding state management techniques.
+To solve this problem, we created Staffer, a [Todo App](https://github.com/tastejs/todomvc) on steroids for understanding state management techniques.
 Obviously, state management is a complex topic - so we had to come up with a more complex domain that will allows us to illustrate the patterns and techniques effectively.
 The domain we picked is *Staffing*.

 Think of a consulting firm that provides custom solutions for their clients.
 The staffing coordinator at this firm must look at all open needs and match them to people with the required skills.
 Here's the domain model for this problem:

 <img src="domain-model/staffer-domain-model.png">